Kant1-0/FlickerdTheme/README.md

 # Flickerd ZenPhoto Theme *(2016 Fork for Zenphoto version 1.4.11)*

-**Note:** This is a Fork from [Amereservant git-repo](http://github.com/amereservant/FlickerdTheme) that reworks the code of the Flickered Theme to work with the new version of ZenPhoto version 1.4.11.
+**Note:** This is a Fork from [Amereservant git-repo](http://github.com/amereservant/FlickerdTheme) changing some piece of the code of the Flickered Theme to work with the new version of ZenPhoto version 1.4.11.

 Flickerd is a [ZenPhoto](http://www.zenphoto.org) theme that is based off of the [Flickrish Theme](http://code.google.com/p/flickrish/) hosted on Google Code.
 It integrates a photo stream similar to Flickr.com and implements a similar design as well.
 It is still being developed and I hope to be able to add new features soon.